Reality-Check-Inc/Crashlytics/README.md

 			base.OnCreate();
 			Console.WriteLine("OnCreate");

-			// this is just here to show us the current info PackageManager pm = this.PackageManager;
+            // Make sure we have all the things needed for Fabric Crashlytics PackageManager pm = this.PackageManager;
 			string name = this.PackageName;
 			PackageInfo pi = pm.GetPackageInfo(name, 0);